Amishakumari03/AI-Driven-Risk-Delay-Prediction-for-Logistics-Operations/README.md

-# AI-Driven-Risk-Delay-Prediction-for-Logistics-Operations
+# 🚚 AI-Driven Risk & Delay Prediction for Logistics Operations

+## 📌 Overview
-AI-based system that predicts logistics risks and delivery delays using machine learning and real-time data (traffic, weather, routes).
-It helps optimize operations, reduce delays, and improve efficiency.
+This project is an AI-based system that predicts shipment delays and logistics risks using machine learning.
+It analyzes historical and real-time data such as traffic, weather, and route conditions to improve delivery efficiency.

+---

+## 🚀 Features
+- Predicts shipment delays
+- Identifies high-risk deliveries
+- Suggests optimized routes
+- Provides data insights

+---

+## 🛠️ Tech Stack
+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib

+---

+## ▶️ Run Project
+python app.py

+---

+## 🎯 Objective
+To reduce delivery delays and improve logistics efficiency using AI.